-GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity of merchantable forest tree species that generate forest products.
+GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity, adaptablity, and resliency of merchantable forest tree species that generate forest products.

 - a.
 Plan 4 to 8 projects on 30 to 40 acres annually. - b.
 Assist in effective management of Douglas-fir and western redcedar forests while also educating landowners on the ecological benefits and economic opportunities of growing red alder, bigleaf maple, and other species. - c.
-Thin dense forests and release healthy trees by controlling competition
+Thin dense forests and release healthy trees by controlling competition.

-$\underline{\text{GOAL 7.2}}\text{: Partner on efforts that ensure the long-term health of school and community gardens.
-(SD 9.1)}$
+GOAL 7.2: Partner on efforts that ensure the long-term health of school and community gardens.
+(SD 9.1) TACTICS c.
+Provide technical and financial support for schools to incorporate environmental education programing into their lessons.

 - a.
 Provide direct planning assistance to school and community gardens. - b.
-Work with other stakeholders to manage school and community gardens long-term. - c.
-Provide technical and financial support for schools to incorporate environmental education programing into their lessons.
+Work with other stakeholders to manage school and community gardens long-term.